mattermost/docs/source/install/self-managed-changelog.md

 ### API Changes
  - Added a new response-header ``First-Inaccessible-File-Time`` to the APIs fetching single file information.
- - Added a new query parameter to include deleted posts as long as it's requested by a System Admin in ``/api/v4/channels/{channel_id}/posts``.
+ - Added a new query parameter to include deleted posts as long as it's requested by a system admin in ``/api/v4/channels/{channel_id}/posts``.
  - Added new plugin endpoints to ``PermissionService`` interface.

 ### Go Version